 About the emu welfare code

-The Australian 'Model code of practice for the welfare of animals: husbandry of captive-bred emus' is a voluntary code under the Animal Care and Protection Act 2001.
-It is a guide for those responsible for the welfare or management of emus, and is aimed at achieving humane husbandry throughout all types of emu enterprises.
+The Australian 'Model code of practice for the welfare of animals: husbandry of captive-bred emus' is a voluntary code under the Animal Care and Protection Act 2001 (the Act).
+It is a guide for those responsible for the welfare or management of emus and is aimed at achieving humane husbandry throughout all types of emu enterprises.
+The model code is being reviewed together with the Model code of practice for the welfare of animals – domestic poultry (4th edition) and once finalised, will be replaced by Australian animal welfare standards and guidelines for poultry.

 Emus are kept in situations that vary from extensive grazing to close confinement and housing.
 Whether kept commercially or as a hobby, emu owners, managers and handlers have a responsibility for the health, welfare and considerate treatment of the birds under their control.